merkwur/merkwur/README.md

 - 👋 Hi, I’m @merkwur
 - 👀 I’m interested in Reinforcement Learning
-- 🌱 I’m currently learning variaty of topics.
+- 🌱 I’m currently learning a variety of topics.
 - 💞️ I will looking to collaborate but first a little bit more experience.